squareboat/micro-test-cases/resend_otp.md

+#Resend OTP

+#### While adding the "Resend OTP" feature in your app or website, please check the following cases:

 1. Resend OTP feature is a must incase login with OTP is available to the user.
 It cannot be omitted at any cost.
 1. Re-sent OTP must not replace the previous OTP - The previous OTP should itself be re-sent.
 1. Resending OTP must be permissible after some valid time gap (ex.
 1 minute)